-- 1. In the first page of the Add Services wizard you choose the combination of services to install and whether to install Cloudera Navigator: - Click the radio button next to the combination of services to install:
+- 1. In the first page of the Add Services wizard, choose the combination of services to install and whether to install Cloudera Navigator: - Select the combination of services to install:

 CDH 4 CDH 5 Core Hadoop - HDFS, MapReduce, ZooKeeper, Oozie, Hive, and Hue Core with HBase Core with Impala All Services - HDFS, MapReduce, ZooKeeper, HBase, Impala, Oozie, Hive, Hue, and Sqoop Custom Services - Any combination of services.
-Core Hadoop - HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, and Sqoop Core with HBase Core with Impala Core with Search Core with Spark All Services - HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, Sqoop, HBase, Impala, Solr, Spark, and Key-Value Store Indexer Custom Services - Any combination of services.
+Core Hadoop - HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, and Hue Core with HBase Core with Impala Core with Search Core with Spark All Services - HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, HBase, Impala, Solr, Spark, and Key-Value Store Indexer Custom Services - Any combination of services.

 - Some services depend on other services; for example, HBase requires HDFS and ZooKeeper.
 Cloudera Manager tracks dependencies and installs the correct combination of services. - In a Cloudera Manager deployment of a CDH 4 cluster, the MapReduce service is the default MapReduce computation framework.
-Choose Custom Services to install YARN or use the Add Service functionality to add YARN after installation completes.
+Choose Custom Services to install YARN, or use the Add Service functionality to add YARN after installation completes.